crbuch/Resemblyzer.js/README.md

 The network gets fed partial mels from each audio file and averages the embeddings of them after it goes through 3 lstm layers and a fully connected layer.
 According to the original repo, it works around 1000x real-time with CUDA.

 # Example
-The projection of resemblyzer in python v.s. the projection of resemblyzer.js (each speaker has 10 utterances)
+The projections of resemblyzer in python v.s. the projections of resemblyzer.js (each speaker has 10 utterances)

 Resemblyzer python            |  Resemblyzer.js